Local food pantries seeing more families seeking help

 COLUMBIA, S.C. — Summer is in full swing.
 Kids are at home.
-Prices for everything is rising and food pantries are seeing an increase in need.
+Prices for everything are rising.
+And food pantries are seeing an increase in need.

 Local food pantries are saying that they are seeing more families needing assistance.